SAFE Banking Act Reintroduced in House and Senate

 The House of Representatives previously approved the SAFE Banking Act seven times as a stand-alone bill or as part of broader legislation, but it has not made progress in the Senate.
 Attempts to add cannabis banking reform language to must-pass legislation in the upper chamber at the end of the last session were ultimately blocked by Senate Republicans.

-A Data For Progress poll published in November 2022 showed that 72% of voters – including nearly two-thirds of Republicans – support allowing licensed cannabis businesses to lawfully access US financial systems.
+A Data For Progress poll published in November 2022 showed that 72 percent of voters – including nearly two-thirds of Republicans – support allowing licensed cannabis businesses to lawfully access US financial systems.

 “The vast majority of Americans across the political spectrum support cannabis banking reform,” said Fox.
 “Even lawmakers representing the rapidly dwindling number of states without some form of regulated cannabis market should be able to see the necessity of passing this narrowly tailored, commonsense legislation that encourages small business growth, improves accountability, and saves lives.”